kennydasilva/airbnb-clone-project/README.md

 - A **Payment** belongs to one **Booking**.
 - A **Review** belongs to one **User** and one **Property**.

+## 🧩 Feature Breakdown
+### 1. User Management
+Allows users to register, log in, and manage their profiles securely using authentication and authorization mechanisms.

+### 2. Property Management
+Hosts can create, update, and delete their property listings, including details like price, description, and location.

+### 3. Booking System
+Guests can book available properties, view booking details, and manage check-in/check-out dates.

+### 4. Payment Processing
+Secure handling of payments associated with bookings, recording transaction details for each completed payment.

+### 5. Review System
+Users can leave reviews and ratings for properties after their stay, enhancing trust and feedback for future guests.

+### 6. API Documentation
+APIs are documented using the OpenAPI standard, making integration and testing easy for developers.

 ### 📁 Repository Structure